đ Why Choose One Lake⌠When You Can Live Between Two?

 If a fully 3D tour seems too complex, 360° panoramic images are a simpler, more budget-friendly alternative.
 You can capture these with a 360° camera or even your smartphone, depending on the model and apps you use.
 Each image can be stitched together or uploaded in sequence to simulate a virtual tour.

+Pros: Lower cost and simpler setup than 3D tour systems.
 Cons: Less immersive.
-Viewers click from one photo to the next, rather than “walking” seamlessly through the property.
+Viewers click from one photo to the next, rather than âwalkingâ seamlessly through the property.

 Video Walkthroughs